International Journal of Marine and Coastal Law

 The COLUMBIA JOURNAL OF TRANSNATIONAL LAW, published by the COLUMBIA JOURNAL TRANSNATIONAL LAW ASSOCIATION, stands as a premier academic platform in the fields of Law, Political Science, and International Relations.
 Having maintained a commendable Q2 ranking in both law and political science categories for 2023, it represents a vital resource for scholars and practitioners alike in navigating the complexities of transnational legal issues from 1996 to 2024.
 Situated in the U.S. at the esteemed Columbia University School of Law, the journal not only meets the rigorous academic standards but also addresses pressing global challenges through interdisciplinary research.
 Although it does not currently offer open access options, its commitment to providing insightful analyses and fostering robust scholarly dialogue in a rapidly changing world remains paramount.
 With its inclusion in reputable databases like Scopus, the journal is poised to impact the academic landscape significantly, catering to both emerging and established voices in transnational law.

-Navigating the Intersection of Oceanography and Geospatial Science
+Navigating the Future of Ocean Science